The Future of Hong Kong’s Investment Climate (Magazine)

 China has come under fire from countries, including the UK, US and Japan, over its controversial national security laws for Hong Kong.
 Concerns are rife that the laws could jeopardise the city’s special autonomy and freedoms.
 The new law has contributed to worsening US-China tensions with President Trump threatening sanctions against Chinese financial institutions as well as officials who contributed to undermining Hong Kong.
 China has also said it plans to restrict visas for Americans whom it deemed might have gone too far on matters related to the territory.

-REIT AsiaPac talks to Dr. Daniel Feldmann, Director and Assistant Portfolio Manager, Global Listed Real Estate at Timbercreek Investment Management, which manages US$10 billion in assets, to get a grip on what is the current investment climate in Hong Kong amid these tensions and uncertainties.
+REIT AsiaPac talks to Dr. Daniel Feldmann, Director, Public Real Estate Investments at Hazelview Investments (formerly Timbercreek Equities Corp), which manages US$10 billion in assets, to get a grip on what is the current investment climate in Hong Kong amid these tensions and uncertainties.

 Q: How are Hong Kong-based investors, in particular, American and Chinese institutions, reacting to the uncertainty surrounding these political tensions?

 A: This is a rather difficult question to answer from a buy-side investment point of view.
 In terms of money flow, it can be assumed that overseas investors are underwriting a higher risk premium to Hong Kong, which results in higher required market returns and cash outflows.
 The South China Morning Post reported that Chinese investors had shown the strongest buying support through the Stock Connect program, acquiring US$35.7 billion of Hong Kong shares this year, the most since 2016.
 There are speculations that this strong southbound inflow is made to defend Hong Kong’s position as a financial centre.

 Q: What is the effect on Hong Kong’s economy and invest-ability should the US decide to end Hong Kong’s special trade status, or should China rein in further on Hong Kong’s autonomy?